 Check your Mary Baldwin e-mail account daily.

-- Understand and follow professional academic etiquette in the classroom.
+- Understand and follow professional adult etiquette in the classroom.

 - Be prepared.